My desire to indulge in some yoga came out after I witnessed the perfect family in India.

 “But what about the rum and coke we always have before dinner?”

-He has a point.
-After all, the rum and cokes are all he and I get to enjoy.
-Alone.
+He had a point.
+After all, the rum and coke is all he and I get to enjoy alone.

 I am determined.

 “I have to do this” I proclaim dramatically, tossing my dirty sarong over my shoulder; “For me, for you, for my body, for all of us.”

 Brian has already zoned out and is checking the football scores on his phone.
 I want him to be like Daddy Earth and implore me to elaborate on how I feel, but instead, he blows into his iPhone 7 about ten times, shaking it like a lunatic.
 Complaining that Sonny has been using his chargers with dirty hands and now his headphones don’t work properly.